alerch97/Reinforcement-Learning-controller-for-a-DC-motor/README.md

 ```

 ## Actor
 In the beginning, the actor's neural network with two hidden layers (each with 100 neurons) is initialised.
 The output of the actor is a gaussian distribution with a mean $\mu$ and a standard deviation $\sigma$.
 Initially, $\sigma$ is quite big, which leads to actions being further away from the mean to guarantee an exploration of the whole action range.
+The softplus activation function guarantees the range $[0,1]$ for $\sigma$.
+The selection of the tanh activation function for $\mu$ is examined later.
 By performing a prediction for the current state, we get next action (voltage) for the motor.
 To perform the training via gradient descent, we have to define a compatabile loss function based on the gaussian output.
 Due to the characteristics of the A2C-algorithm, the loss consists of the logarithmic probability density function times the value of the advantage function (provided by the critic).

 ```python
 def __init__(self, state_dim, action_dim, action_bound, std_bound):